Course information

 1. Aim of the course

-The aim for the doctoral student is to acquire knowledge and develop skills in the area of philosophy of
+The aim for the doctoral student is to acquire knowledge and develop skills in the area of philosophy of science and methodology of applied science.
+It aims to increase the student’s ability to formulate and applied scientific principles within their own area of research.

 2. Content